cefolger/needsmoredojo/README.md

 ```

 The IDE will present a list of unrelated startup methods in other modules instead of jumping to the one in _WidgetBase

+##### Included File Templates

+Starting with 0.7, several file templates are available to use.
+You can use them by doing a normal "New File" operation.
+I've tried to include file templates that are most useful in my experience, however any suggestions for additions are always welcome.

+The following templates are included:
+- Dojo Module: A regular Dojo module enclosed by a define(...) block
+- Dojo Templated Widget: A Dojo module that uses WidgetBase, TemplatedMixin, WidgetsInTemplateMixin, and provides a template
+- Dijit Dialog Subclass (and Template): I've often found the need to subclass dijit/Dialog, but you can't do that and provide
+your own template.
+Instead you have to copy the dijit/Dialog template and make your own modifications.
+This template provides
+that for you.

 #### License